-The Group adopts the basic policy of increasing its collective capabilities and returning profits to shareholders by sustaining aggressive investment in development projects in response to changing social demands and continuing its efforts to enhance competitiveness and streamline management.

-Based on the policy, the Group will make united efforts to strengthen business structure and secure stable dividends.
+The Group adopts a basic policy of increasing its collective capabilities and returning profits to shareholders by sustaining aggressive investment in development projects in response to changing social demands and continuing its efforts to enhance competitiveness and streamline management.
+Based on this policy, the Group is united in its commitment to strengthening its business structure and achieving stable dividends.